nicholasb4711/HealthBaseLLC/README.md

 # HealthBase

 HealthBase is a social relational database encompassing everything a user would need in order to manage their physical fitness and wellness.
 It allows users to store their fitness and nutritional data, such as workouts and daily food intake.
-More importantly, users can view meals and workouts created by other users, filtering by desired categories, goals, popularity, and more.
+More importantly, users can view meals and workouts created by other users by searching their name.
+(With more time, we would've liked to implement some sort of friend/following system)

 ## User Personas